International Day of the Girl: What it is and why it matters

 A young Bangladeshi girl poses for the camera near a colourful wall.
 She is smiling and giving the peace signPhoto: Kate Shaw

 Fifteen-year-old Dola uses her voice to advocate for other girls in her home country of Bangladesh.
-A leader with the Child Forum in Bangladesh, she and her youth colleagues have helped stop over 600 child marriages in the past two years.
-Last year she was invited to the United Nations in Geneva to speak on behalf of girls in Bangladesh and to share about the Forum’s success in preventing child marriage.
+A leader with the Child Forum in Bangladesh, she and her youth colleagues have helped stop well over 600 child marriages.
+She has been invited to the United Nations in Geneva to speak on behalf of girls in Bangladesh and to share about the Forum’s success in preventing child marriage.

 The youngest of four daughters, Dola has seen how girls are perceived to be a burden on their families.
 Her own mother was married at the age of 13, to a man eight years her senior.
 Dola is determined to change that perspective and to show that girls can achieve their dreams and soar further than they ever imagined.